tootootltd/azure-text-analytics/README.md

 php artisan vendor:publish --provider="Tootootltd\AzureTextAnalytics\AzureTextAnalyticsServiceProvider"
 ```

+## Requirements

+1. An Azure Cognitive Services endpoint and key.
+2. PHP 7.4

 ## Usage

 This package supports all 5 Text Analytics endpoints and each return the full raw response body.